carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_update_policy_signatures.rst

 1. Retrieve a policy selfLink using the policy name, as shown on other examples in this chapter.

 2. Find the signatureId that needs to be updated.
 The signatureId is shown on the BIG-IP and BIG-IQ UI and is reported in violation logs.
    ### Description Describes how you use the REST API to update the
    attributes of a specific signature in a policy.
 Perform the REST API actions in the following order:

 3. Perform a GET operation to the signatures collection to retrieve a seflLink of a signature.

 4. Perform a GET operation to the policy signatures to validate that the signature is listed within the security policy signatures.

 5. Perform a POST operation with the new attributes to a special URI that updates policy signature attributes.

 Description
 ~~~~~~~~~~~

-The following extended example shows each of these REST API actions. ###
+The following extended example shows each of these REST API actions.

-Example #### 1.
-Perform a GET operation to the signatures collection to
-retrieve a seflLink of a signature.
+ 1. Perform a GET operation to the signatures collection to retrieve a seflLink of a signature.
 Perform a GET operation to the
 signatures collection to retrieve a seflLink of a signature.

 ::